-The Care Team receives all reports of behavioral concerns.
-Any behaviors of concern, such as individuals who are depressed, making inappropriate comments or threats, or exhibiting disruptive behavior, should be reported to the Care Team.
+The Care Team receives reports of student success focused concerns and works in a collaborative, cross-functional approach to assessment and response.
+Any students of concern, such as individuals who are depressed, making inappropriate comments or threats, have sudden changes in academic success, or exhibiting disruptive behavior should be reported to the Care Team.
 These reports can remain anonymous.

-The Care Team can be contacted by calling 715-365-4932 or by submitting a StarFish Alert.
+The Care Team can be contacted by calling 715-365-4932, submitting an electronic Student Alert, or sending an email message to careteam@nicoletcollege.edu.